 You’ve probably been hearing about mindfulness more and more lately, and how the practice can reduce your stress and improve your health and happiness.
 But, what exactly is mindfulness?

-Simply put, mindfulness is a way of deliberately focusing your attention on what’s happening in the present moment with an open, nonjudgmental attitude, so you can see more clearly and respond more effectively.
+Mindfulness is simply a way to deliberately focus attention on what’s happening in the moment with an open, nonjudgmental attitude.
+This allows you to see more clearly and respond more effectively.

-Often, we feel that events in our life are moving so quickly that we don’t have time to stop and reflect.
-We may be living our lives operating on autopilot: always busy and stressed, and without a strong sense of the here and now.
-As a result, we might experience reduced well-being, and have a reduced ability to act thoughtfully.
-Mindfulness helps us to pull ourselves out of autopilot and re-engage with life in a more flexible and thoughtful way.
+Often, we feel that our lives are moving so quickly that we don’t have time to stop and reflect.
+We may be living our lives on autopilot: always busy and stressed, and without a strong sense of the here and now.
+As a result, we might experience reduced well-being and be less able to act thoughtfully.
+Mindfulness helps us pull ourselves out of autopilot and re-engage with life in a more flexible and thoughtful way.
 We might feel happier and less stressed, and see opportunities to make positive changes that we did not notice before.

 Mindfulness is not the same thing as meditation, but mindfulness meditation is one way to become more mindful.
 During mindfulness meditation, you direct your mind to a point of focus (usually your breathing).
 When you notice that your mind has wandered off, as it will inevitably do, you simply make note of it.
 And then, without judging or criticizing yourself, return to your point of focus.
-This process of observing, noticing, and returning your attention can lead to positive structural and functional changes in areas of the brain responsible for attention and emotional regulation.[i]
-With consistent practice, these areas become stronger, your ability to concentrate improves and these skills can carry over into both your personal and professional life.
+This process can lead to positive changes in areas of the brain responsible for attention and emotional regulation.[i]
+With consistent practice, these areas become stronger and your ability to concentrate improves.
+These skills can carry over into both your personal and professional life.

 Modern life is full of distractions